 The radar return from the rectangular metal plate reference target was used to calibrate the scatterometer for the copolarization channels, as illustrated in Fig. 5(b).
+Radar returns from both The two metal dihedral reflectors were measured as well.
+First, to enable calibration for cross polarization in the future, and second, to validate the co-polarization calibration by retrieving the dihedral reflector's radar cross sections (RCS) σ{pp} .
+We worked with two dihedral reflectors, installed used as

-The two metal dihedral reflectors were used as depolarizing reference targets (Nesti and Hohmann, 1990) to calibrate the cross-polarization channels.
-We used two dihedrals, measured at different distances R_0 , in order to satisfy additional requirements.
-Refer to Appendix C for the measurement details and validation-exercise results.
+215 depolarizing reference targets (Nesti and Hohmann, 1990) to calibrate the cross-polarization channels.
+We used two dihedrals, measured at different distances $R_c R_0$, in order to satisfy additional requirements.
+Refer to Appendix ??
+C for the measurement details and validation-exercise results.

-Time-domain filtering, or gating, was used as part of post processing to remove the antenna-to-antenna coupling and undesired scattering contributions from the radar return signal for both the reference target- and the ground-return measurements.
+Time-domain filtering, or gating, was used as part of post processing to remove the antenna-to-antenna coupling and undesired scattering contributions from the radar return signal for both the reference target- as the ground return and the ground-return measurements.
 The ring on the ground surface in Fig. 5 is the intersection of a spherical shell with radii r{sg} and r{eg} centred at the antennas and the ground surface.
 It represents the selected ground surface area for the gating algorithm: roughly put, scattering returns from features within the spherical shell remain in the radar return signal while those outside the shell are removed.
 The application of gating with VNA-based scatterometers is described in more detail in for example (Jersak et al., 1992) or (De Porrata-Dória i Yagüe et al., 1998).
-Details on our gating process and related peculiarities regarding our scatterometer can be found in Appendix D.
+Details on our gating process and related peculiarities regarding our scatterometer can be found in Appendix ??D.